 which we already have and defined above.
 It also requires the right transpilation settings in .swcrc

 file.
-Now with this approach, we are using the latest features of modern JavaScript (ES2019) as well as supporting .jsx
+Now with this approach, we are using the latest features of modern JavaScript (ES2024) as well as supporting .jsx

 file when transpiling.
-Additionally, if we need extra transpilation settings for our React project, we have plenty of settings at hand:
+Additionally, if we need extra transpilation settings for our React project, we’ll have plenty of settings on hand:

 // .swcrc { "jsc": { "parser": { "syntax": "ecmascript", "jsx": true } } }

-As we discussed before, the speed of a transpiler is critical since it is baked into the build process, and, for many developers, any time that can be saved in this area is precious.
+The speed of a transpiler is critical since it is baked into the build process.
+Of course, many developers find that any time that can be saved in this area is precious.
 Let’s see how these two tools compare in terms of speed.

-First, we compare them in an artificial way and that is running code transformation for Babel and SWC in a synchronous manner.
-As we know, JavaScript is single-threaded and it would be impossible to run heavy computations in an asynchronous way in a real-life application.
-But this would still give us an indicator of the speed comparison.
-Let’s see these benchmark comparisons run on a single core CPU (tests performed by the maintainer of SWC project):
+First, we can compare the two transpilers in an artificial way.
+We’ll run code transformation for Babel and SWC in a synchronous manner.
+As we know, JavaScript is single-threaded, making it impossible to run heavy computations in asynchronously.
+All things considered, this method still gives us an indicator of the speed comparison.
+Let’s test these benchmark comparisons run on a single core CPU (tests performed by the maintainer of SWC project):

 Transform | Speed (operation/second) | Sample Runs |